aiiie/dnuos/README.txt

 Guidua_
     A graphical front-end for Windows.
 QtOIDUA_
-    A graphical front-end for Linux and Mac OS X.
+    A graphical front-end for Linux and Mac OS X. (Note: Versions 0.08 and older have a bug which prevents QtOIDUA from working with Dnuos 1.0)

 .. _Guidua: http://oidua.suxbad.com/setup_guidua_0.16.exe